+NOTE 5: The "PLMN_CH" trigger has to be provisioned in order to report this information.

 The NF service consumer may include in "SmPolicyUpdateContextData" data structure the IPv4 address domain identity within the "ipDomain" attribute.

 In case of a successful update, "200 OK" response shall be returned.
 The PCF shall include in the "200 OK" response the representation of the updated policies within the SmPolicyDecision data structure.
 Detailed procedures related to the provisioning and enforcement of the policy decisions within the SmPolicyDecision data structure are contained in clause 4.2.6.